LeetCode #35 — Easy

 O(1)

 Each iteration halves the search space.
-For an array of length n, we do at most log₂(n) iterations.
-We use only a few integer variables — no extra data structures.
+For an array of length n, we perform at most log2(n) comparisons.
+We use only a few integer variables -- no extra data structures, giving O(1) space.